 It’s no surprise that many diets are popular in our culture today, including keto and Intermittent fasting.
 Intermittent fasting is unlike any other diet because it’s based on the clock.
 By definition, it’s a diet approach that is defined by eating and fasting during specific stretches of time.
 According to research, the intermittent approach may help promote weight loss, improve inflammation, prevent disease, normalize heart and metabolic labs, and help burn more fat during workouts, but it is still unclear if intermittent fasting is superior to other weight loss methods.
 More high-quality, long term randomized controlled trials are needed.

-If you’re considering adopting an intermittent fasting method into your life, get in touch with FORM.
+If you’re considering adopting an intermittent fasting method into your life, get in touch with Form Health.
 We offer personalized support from Registered Dietitians, who know the ins and outs of intermittent fasting and how you can apply it to your lifestyle.
-You can schedule a call or send a message.
-If you’re having trouble losing weight even after improving your diet, FORM medical weight loss may be right for you.
+If you’re having trouble losing weight even after improving your diet, Form Health medical weight loss may be right for you.